-Policy Description of Inconsistency Reconciliation Rationale San Mateo County General Plan (2013 3) Goal/Objective 5.3: Protection of Archaeological/Paleontological Sites: Protect archaeological/paleontological sites from destruction in order to preserve and interpret them for future scientific research, and public educational programs.
 There is a potential for construction activities for either project alternative to encounter unknown archaeological resources or human remains.

-Through implementation of CUL-MM#1: Mitigate Adverse Effects on Archaeological and Built Resources Identified during Phased Identification and Comply with the Stipulations Regarding the Treatment of Archaeological and Historic Built Resources in the PA and MOA, the Authority would complete Phased Identification inventory for archaeological resources and utilize or further develop treatment plans for any identified resources that would be impaired by the project.
-Implementation of CUL-MM#2: Halt Work in the Event of an Archaeological Discovery, and Comply with the PA, MOA, ATP, and all State and Federal Laws, as Applicable, would train construction crews to identify archaeological resources during construction activities, provide for construction monitoring by qualified professionals in areas of archaeological sensitivity, and establish procedures to stop work in the event of a discovery.
-Also in accordance with CUL-MM#2, if human remains are encountered, the appropriate state and federal laws would be followed to determine whether the remains are affiliated with a Native American tribe; if so, such remains would be treated appropriately.
-In accordance with CUL-MM#3: Other Mitigation for Effects on NRHP-Eligible Pre-Contact Archaeological Resources, in the event that an unknown archaeological resource is encountered and cannot be avoided, mitigation measures would be applied as stipulated by the MOA and ATP.
+Through implementation of CUL-MM#1, the Authority would complete Phased Identification inventory for archaeological resources and utilize or further develop treatment plans for any identified resources that would be impaired by the project.
+Implementation of CUL-MM#2 would train construction crews to identify archaeological resources during construction activities, provide for construction monitoring by qualified professionals in areas of archaeological sensitivity, and establish procedures to stop work in the event of a discovery.
+Also in accordance with CUL-MM#2, if human remains are encountered, the appropriate state and federal laws would be followed to determine whether the remains are affiliated with a Native American tribe: if so, such remains would be treated appropriately.
+In accordance with CUL-MM#3, in the event that an unknown archaeological resource is encountered and cannot be avoided, mitigation measures would be applied as stipulated by the MOA and ATP.

 With the implementation of CUL-MM#1, CUL-MM#2, and CUL-MM#3, the inconsistency would be reconciled and the project would be consistent with these goals and policies.

-The Authority is mandated to build and operate the HSR project.
-This is a state-level project that would have benefits across multiple resource areas.
+The Authority is mandated to construct and operate the HSR project.
+This is a state-level project that would have benefits across multiple resources areas.
 Through project features and implementation of mitigation measures, the Authority would reconcile potential inconsistencies and avoid, minimize, or mitigate impacts on cultural resources.